-The result-screen should display the numbers drawn, the amount of numbers guessed, and the prize won (if applicable).
+The result screen should display the numbers drawn, the number of correct guesses, and the prize won (if applicable).

 Name your program task2_name.py (e.g. task2_john.py)

 Task 3: Point-of-Sale System

 POS systems have replaced most traditional cash registers due to their ability to connect to the retailer's main database system.
 Having all data stored and accessible within one system makes daily operations more efficient and more profitable.